 1. Butcheries and abattoirs

 Zimbabwe is a meat loving country; with the popularity of braais proving the reverence with which Zimbabweans approach meat consumption.
 It’s no surprise that meat sales spike during this time, with urban Zimbabweans coming together as kin, to have what can only be deemed as food fests.
+Both butchery stores and online meat stores experience a high demand.
 This is because a great deal of meat, and food is consumed in the space of a week; from Christmas Eve to New Year’s Day.
 With a butchery/abattoir that provides quality meat at reasonable prices, in an accessible location, you are almost guaranteed of high sales during this festive season.

 2. Alcohol distributors/producers, vendors, beerhalls and bars

 Alcohol is another highly consumed commodity in Zimbabwe, including (or perhaps especially) in rural Zimbabwe.
 Fans of alcohol in Zimbabwe always seem to have money for alcohol, no matter how much the economic situation in the country deteriorates.
 Alcohol consumption seems to reach an all-time high during the festive season, with people loosening their purse strings and celebrating the end of the year and beginning of a new one.
 Great fortune or misfortune is reason enough to keep the alcohol flowing.
 The occurrence of parties and meet-ups provide social drinkers the perfect chance to indulge, as they don’t usually drink alone.
 This results in an increase of customers for licensed alcohol vendors.
 In rural Zimbabwe, in addition to store bought alcohol, locals brew their own beer, and sell it to immediate and distant neighbours.

 3. Social events and meets